 You shouldn’t delay filing a QDRO when dividing a 401k in a California divorce.
 Doing so may impact the amount of money a party receives not considering the type of retirement account.
 You need to seek advice from a financial analyst about the tax implications of dividing a 401k plan.
 Request a checklist and/or package of instructions from the plan administrator about their QDRO requirements.

 Most Plans have specific criteria to incorporate into the Qualified Domestic Relations Order for the plan administrator to accept it.
 Lastly, it’s best to sign the QDRO and marital settlement agreement concurrently.

 California 401k Divorce Distribution

 The QDRO will designate the spouse receiving a 401k payout as the “alternate payee”.
-The alternate payee can collect his/her share by rolling the 401k proceeds over into his/her own retirement plan.
-In addition, the alternate payee can choose to leave his/her share intact and receive payments upon his/her former spouse’s retirement.
-The alternate payee spouse can also choose to take a lump sum payout.
-If the alternate payee spouse chooses to take a lump sum payout, they may be subject to a 10% penalty if withdrawn prior to 59.
+The alternate payee can collect their share of distribution in divorce by rolling the 401k proceeds over into their own retirement plan for retirement assets.
+In addition, the alternate payee can choose to leave their share intact and receive payments upon their former spouse’s employer-sponsored retirement plans.

 Contact A People’s Choice